 << Swedish Highway Blues < Fingerrisset | Cmelák > Nemesis trollkirka >>

-200m.
-(Odinís Bow) One of Lofotenís most sought after hard climbs, ascending the large, left-facing arch on the cliffís left-hand side.
+(Odin's Bow) One of Lofoten's most sought-after hard climbs, ascending the large, left-facing arch on the cliff's left-hand side.
 It features masses of laybacking and undercutting.
 Although the rock is beautiful clean granite, some persistent wet streaks mean the route should only be attempted after a long dry spell.
-Carry a good rack including micro-wires and duplicate cams in the mid ranges plus some larger ones.
+Carry a good rack including micro wires and duplicate cams in the mid ranges plus some larger ones.
 Start at the base of the large, left-facing, Yosemite-like groove.

 1) 7-, 30m.
 Layback up the left-facing overlap, using some extremely thin jams, moving around an overhang to a hanging belay at a foothold.